MRCIEU/TwoSampleMR/README.md

 * * *

-This package is performing Mendelian randomization using GWAS summary data.
+A package for performing Mendelian randomization using GWAS summary data.
 It uses the [IEU GWAS database](https://gwas.mrcieu.ac.uk/) to obtain data automatically, and a wide range of methods to run the analysis.
-You can use the [MR-Base web app](http://www.mrbase.org/) to try it out a limited range of the functionality in this package, but for any serious work we strongly recommend using this R package.
+You can use the [MR-Base web app](http://www.mrbase.org/) to try out a limited range of the functionality in this package, but for any serious work we strongly recommend using this R package.

 **Full documentation available here:** [https://mrcieu.github.io/TwoSampleMR](https://mrcieu.github.io/TwoSampleMR/)